Kai-Zhang/Zict/README.md

 5. Share a wordcard to your friends.
 6. Save the wordcard to local or leave it alone.

-##Notice for use
+###Notice for use
 ========
-Server's ip address is in ../DictionaryClient/config.txt
+Server's ip address is in ./DictionaryClient/config.txt